-Good luck with your decision!
-We look forward to receiving your application when the time is right for you.
+I wish you the best of luck with your decision and I look forward to reading your application whenever the time is right for you to apply.